Welt der Wunder

 The “Auguste” case

 In 1904, Alois Alzheimer leaves Frankfurt to head the Brain Anatomy Laboratory at the Psychiatric Clinic in Munich.
-He regularly inquires about Auguste Deter’s state of health.
-When she dies two years later on April 8, 1906, he has his former patient’s medical records and brain sent to him.
-Under the microscope, he discovers massive cell atrophy and unusual protein deposits in its tissue.
+He regularly enquires about Auguste Deter’s state of health.
+When she died two years later on April 8, 1906, he had his former patient’s medical records and brain sent to him.
+Under the microscope, he discovers massive cell atrophy and unusual deposits.
+Six months later, at the 37th Assembly of Southwest German Lunatic Doctors, he reported on the peculiar clinical picture and a “peculiar severe disease process of the cerebral cortex”.

 Welt der Wunder - Die App